eulincon/zlincon/README.md

 ### Hi there 👋

 My name is Lincon Brito from Brazil (🇧🇷).
 I've been working as Front-End Developer.
-I'm passionate about open source projects, so I've created some projects as [Front-end BR](https://github.com/frontendbr) and I've always loved to produce a lot of content during my career.
+I'm passionate about open source projects, and I've always loved to produce a lot of content during my beginning career.

 In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).

 Would you like to find me?